Higher-speed rail: Malaysia

 The rail service is operated by KTM Intercity Division.
-It was previously operated by ETS Sendirian Berhad, a fully owned subsidiary of Keretapi Tanah Melayu Berhad.
-The operation speed for this train is 140 km/h with the maximum possible speeds for the trains at 160 km/h.
+It was previously operated by ETS Sendirian Berhad, a wholly owned subsidiary of Keretapi Tanah Melayu Berhad.
+The operational speed for this service is 140 km/h, with a maximum design speed of 160 km/h.

 New Zealand

 Advocacy group Greater Auckland proposed the Regional Rapid Rail initiative in 2017, including tilt trains with a maximum speed of 160 km/h.
 This network would link Auckland with Hamilton, Tauranga and Rotorua.
 In December 2018, the government of New Zealand committed funding to reintroducing a five-year trial rail service between Papakura in southern Auckland to Hamilton, starting in 2020.

 Panama

 China claimed to invest capitals into 160 km/h rail corridor, total length would be 491 km.

 Philippines

 The state-owned Philippine National Railways plans to rebuild its historic South Main Line from Manila to the Bicol Region in the southeastern tip of Luzon.
 The agency will build 639 km of track, with the main line itself leading to Matnog, Sorsogon and a spur line leading to Batangas City.
 It will be a standard-gauge railway served by Chinese-built diesel multiple units with a maximum speed of 160 km/h and an average speed of 107 km/h including stops.
 The project will start construction in mid-2020 and is set to open partially by 2022.

 In January 2022, PNR general manager Junn Magno defined the agency's future high-speed rail projects to be electrified railways with a maximum speed of at least 200 km/h.
 The high power costs and resulting expensive ticket prices resulted in the operation of high-speed rail in the country to be marked as infeasible.
 The agency then resorted to semi-high speed express trains for its new standard-gauge lines.